carolyn-davis/individual-project/README.md

         6. Unique value counts for future selection

 #### Explore Stage Planning:
-   - Goal: Identify the key driver of the target(logerror) by clustering accounts based on their association with feature picked
-        -Additionally define and label those patterns discovered, How?
-K-Means, PearsonR, Heatmap
+   - Goal: Identify the key driver of the hurricanes by exploring drivers based on their association with feature picked -Additionally define and visualize those paatterns
     Summary:
     - Investigate the interaction between independent variables and the target variable is explored using visualization and statistical testing.